virteal/l8/README.md

 This example is a fairly simple one.
 Execution goes from step to step in a sequential way.
 Sometimes the flow of control can be much more sophisticated.
-There can be multiple "threads" of control, with actions initiated concurrently with various style of collaboration between these actions.
+There can be multiple "threads" of control, with actions initiated concurrently and various styles of collaboration between these actions.

 Hence the notion of "task".
 A Task is a L8 object that consolidates the result of multiple threads of control (aka sub-tasks) that all participate in the